Junhyuck-Woo/CAU-MachineLearning/Assignment06/assignment_06_assignment-06.md

-# Logistic regression for a binary classification using a high dimensional function
+# Logistic regression for a binary classification with a non-linear classification boundary

 #### 1. Training Data